 The Peg Perego Company started in 1949 with the creation of a baby carriage by founder Giuseppe Perego.
 The 60s saw the growth of the company through a variety of new carriages and the creation of an adjustable highchair.
 The 70s brought the invention of an umbrella stroller and ride on toys for children with the first 6-volt products and the sealed gel-cell battery.
 The 80s saw the rise of the Pilko strollers and the 12-volt 2 cell battery that is still the industry standard.
 Peg Perego is responsible for the entire development process from concept to shipping and everything in between.
 They strive to develop innovative products that make life easier with sophisticated style.

 The chart below shows the overall scores for each booster tested in this review for an easy comparison of score and rank.

 The sections below include information about the Peg's performance compared to the competition during testing.

 The Flex earned a 6 of 10 for crash test results.
 The Flex has an odd mix of the best results for the chest clip and one of the worst results for the head (HIC) sensor.
 This HIC result hurt its overall score leaving it with an average result overall.
 All of the boosters in this review meet or exceed the Federal minimum guidelines for safety and are, therefore, considered safe.

 The Flex has the best chest (g) sensor data in the review with a 39.
-The maximum result allowed is 60, where a lower result is better.
+The maximum chest clip score the NHTSA regulations allow is 60, and anything lower is better.
 This graph only shows the Flex results as a comparison with the best isn't possible since it is the best.